SOCCER PLAYER

 Icon of person Robert Andrich

-Robert Andrich (born 22 September 1994) is a German professional footballer who plays as a central midfielder for Bundesliga club Bayer Leverkusen, whom he captains, and the Germany national team.
+Robert Andrich (born 22 September 1994) is a German professional footballer who plays as a defensive midfielder for Bundesliga club Bayer Leverkusen, whom he captains, and the Germany national team.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Robert Andrich is the 7,943rd most popular soccer player (up from 10,092nd in 2019), the 5,984th most popular biography from Germany (up from 6,348th in 2019) and the 450th most popular German Soccer Player.
+His biography is available in 38 different languages on Wikipedia (up from 19 in 2024).
+Robert Andrich is the 7,981st most popular soccer player (up from 10,092nd in 2024), the 6,021st most popular biography from Germany (up from 6,348th in 2019) and the 453rd most popular German Soccer Player.

 Memorability Metrics